dollabs/pamela/doc/PAMELA.md

-# Pamela language manual
+# Pamela Language Manual

-This document is the reference manual for the Pamela language (Probabalistic Advanced Modeling and Execution Learning Architecture).
+This document is the reference manual for the Pamela language (Probabilistic Advanced Modeling and Execution Learning Architecture).

 For background information on Pamela please see the primary [README](../README.md)